stashed/docs/docs/guides/latest/volumesnapshot/pvc.md

 ## Take Volume Snapshot

-Here, we are going to create a PVC and mount it with a pod and we will also generate some sample data on it.
-Then, we will take snapshot of this PVC using Stash.
+Here, we are going to create a PVC and mount it with a pod and we are going to also generate some sample data on it.
+Then, we are going to take snapshot of this PVC using Stash.

 **Create PersistentVolumeClaim :**

 At first, let's create a PVC.
-We will mount this PVC in a pod.
+We are going to mount this PVC in a pod.

 Below is the YAML of the sample PVC,